projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

     <img src="./Raspberry_Pi_setup_images/2_pi_with_sinks.jpg" width="400" height="auto" />
     </div>

     b.
 Place Pi guard #3 as pictured below on the pi to help place the heat sinks on the Pi.
+Careful handling the guards as they are very fragile!

     <div class=mdImage align=center>
     <img src="./Raspberry_Pi_setup_images/7_pi_guards.jpg" width="400" height="auto" />